-- Strengthening of the tibialis posterior and intrinsic musculature which help to support the arch of your foot
+- Strengthening of the tibialis posterior and intrinsic musculature

-- Correcting biomechanical control to prevent dynamic pronation of the foot
+- Correcting biomechanical control to prevent dynamic pronation

-Diagnostic investigation, such as a diagnostic ultrasound or MRI, may be utilized to determine the extent of damage to the tendon.
+A diagnostic investigation, such as a diagnostic ultrasound or MRI, may be utilized to determine the extent of damage to the tendon.
 Observing the bony alignment of the medial arch of the foot through a weight-bearing x-ray may also be beneficial in situations where a tendon rupture is suspected.

 Please consult with your health care provider if you wish to discuss your tibialis posterior tendinopathy symptoms further.
 If you have any questions specific to this article please contact: